BunmiFash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. This scripts prints a number with two decimal places
 14. This script converts a number from base 10 to base 16.
 15. This script encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+16. This script prints every other line from the input, starting with the first line.